clarkj99/social-aggregate-api/README.md

 ## Endpoints

-- All routes currently implemented as resources.
+- All routes, except timelines/:user_id, currently implemented as resources.
 Routes will be restricted after authentication is implemented and testing nears completion.
+For timelines, only `#show` is implemented.
 - get /users/:id
 - get /timelines/:userid
 - put /posts